All Products

 Step 1: Prepare model data

-You can use File Storage NAS (NAS) or Object Storage Service (OSS) to prepare model data.
-For more information, see Mount a statically provisioned NAS volume and Mount a statically provisioned OSS volume.
-This topic uses NAS as an example to describe how to prepare model data.
+Use NAS or Object Storage Service (OSS) to store model data.
+For more information, see Mount a statically provisioned NAS volume and Use an ossfs 1.0 statically provisioned volume.
+This topic uses NAS as an example.

 1. Log on to the File Storage NAS console.
 In the left-side navigation pane, choose File System > File System List.
 In the upper part of the page, select the region where the NAS file system resides.

-2. On the File System List page, click the ID of the file system that you want to manage.
+2. On the File System List page, click the ID of the file system you want to manage.
 On the details page, click Mount Targets.
-Move the pointer over image in the Mount Target column to view the mount target of the NAS file system.
-Record the mount target and mount command for subsequent operations.
+Move the pointer over image in the Mount Target column to view the mount target.
+Record the mount target and mount command for later use.

 3. In the upper-right corner of the Persistent Volumes page, click Create.